The Financial Times ranks this course in its Top Tier, top in the UK, and 9th in the world*

 WBS benefits from excellent links to key financial institutions and employers and this course has benefited from recommendations following consultation with the Bank of England, Goldman Sachs, Merrill Lynch, and many of our alumni.

-Five core modules cover key areas in modern finance while three elective modules allow you to focus on your preferences.
+Five compulsory modules cover key areas in modern finance while three optional modules allow you to focus on your preferences.

 Modules are taught through a combination of lectures, classes, and computer lab sessions.

-Assessment is a mix of exams and coursework with your dissertation bringing all your learning together at the end.
+Assessment is a mix of exams and coursework with a 8,000 word dissertation.

 Lectures introduce key theories, concepts, and economic models.
 In classes you will solve financial problems and numerical exercises, analyse case studies, and make presentations of research published in academic journals.